Without optimization: N+1 problem

 Avoid per-object save() in loops.
 Use bulk methods:

-Note: bulk operations bypass model save()
+Note: bulk operations bypass model save() and signals.
+Use carefully.

 8. Use database.functions and Raw SQL for Complex Queries